Sekaransabapathi/Burned-Area-Mapping/README.md

 # Dynamic Tool to map agricultural residue burnt area using Sentinel-2
-The repository contains information and code about dynamically mapping agriculture residue burned areas by considering study area as Punjab, India.
+The repository contains information and code about dynamically mapping agriculture residue burned areas by considering the study area as Punjab, India.

 ### Background
-Rice is a significant crop grown during the Kharif season in Punjab.
+Rice is a significant crop grown during the Kharif season in Punjab (ceew report citation).
 As an easy way to clear the agricultural residue to prepare the field for the next season, the farmers in the Indo-Gangetic plain prefer to burn the crop residue.
 This causes increased air pollution in those states.
+Especially due to the weather in the months of October and November in Delhi, the smoke doesn't get its way to move further, causing serious impacts to the National Capital Region(NCR).
 To get the heat of the situation, it's inevitable to quantify the area burned and which region tops the chart.
-This application helps to obtain those insights.
+To obtain these insights, satellite data available in Google Earth Engine has been used to create an application that dynamically maps the total burned area in Punjab.

+### Methodology followed

 The study is divided into four different objectives.
 1)Backscatter analysis for rice mapping